The 2030 climate and energy framework

 A further policy debate on the framework took place on 9 December 2014, during a TTE Council meeting.
 Discussions focussed on the new governance process.
 In particular ministers highlighted the need to keep the governance process as flexible as possible, as it will apply over a long period and should not increase the administrative burden on member states.
 The debate also looked at key energy indicators for monitoring climate and energy policies.
 A number of other issues were also discussed including:

-Ministers' contributions will be taken into account by the Commission in its development of the governance process together with member states.
-Further discussions on the topic will take place in the first half of 2015.
+Ministers' contributions were taken into account by the Commission in its development of the governance process together with member states.

 The European Council adopted conclusions on the 2030 framework in March 2014 and took stock of progress at its meeting in June 2014.
 At the June meeting, EU leaders also discussed the Commission's energy security strategy, which is closely linked to the 2030 framework.